 The Prevalence of Colorectal Cancer in Singapore

-According to reports, colorectal cancer is the most common type of cancer in Singapore.
+According to reports, colorectal cancer is the most common type of cancer in Singapore, together with lung cancer and breast cancer.
 By itself, colorectal cancer accounts for:

 - 1 in 6 cancer diagnoses among males